slashfmk/brina-hb-frontend/README.md

 <h1>BHB | Frontend</h1>
 <hr>
 <p>
-This project is the frontend of a full stack application of a saloon
+This project is the frontend of a full stack application [Brina Hair Beauty]
 </p>

 <h2>Technologies used:</h2>